lluisfranco/LluisFrancoBlog/content/posts/extract icons win32.md

 }
 {{< / highlight >}}

-First, we need to make call to the [SHGetFileInfo](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762179(v=vs.85).aspx) function that receives a reference to a structure of type [SHFILEINFO](http://msdn.microsoft.com/en-us/library/windows/desktop/bb759792(v=vs.85).aspx), which contains the index of the icon image within the system image list.
+First, we need to call to [SHGetFileInfo](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762179(v=vs.85).aspx) function that receives a reference to a structure of type [SHFILEINFO](http://msdn.microsoft.com/en-us/library/windows/desktop/bb759792(v=vs.85).aspx), which contains the index of the icon image within the system image list.
 We will use this index later.

-Then we’ve to make is a second call to the [SHGetImageList](http://www.pinvoke.net/default.aspx/shell32.shgetimagelist) function that receives an output parameter with an [IImageList](http://msdn.microsoft.com/en-us/library/windows/desktop/bb761490(v=vs.85).aspx) structure, which is modified within the function.
+Then we’ve to perform a second call to the [SHGetImageList](http://www.pinvoke.net/default.aspx/shell32.shgetimagelist) function that receives an output parameter with an [IImageList](http://msdn.microsoft.com/en-us/library/windows/desktop/bb761490(v=vs.85).aspx) structure, which is modified within the function.

 This struct retrieve a COM interface and we need to keep in mind a couple of things:

-a) We must use the GUID of this interface in the declaration:
+1. We must use the GUID of this interface in the declaration:

 {{< highlight csharp "linenos=table" >}}
 [ComImportAttribute()]